fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

 - `rate_limiter`:
   - `interval`: Interval at which the rate limiter will be filled.
 When to reset the bucket.
-  - `label_key`: Label key to match the request against.
+  - `limit_by_label_key`: Label key to match the request against.
 This label key in this case is the OpenAI API key (`api_key`) which helps determine the quota for the request.

 The scheduler helps prioritize the requests based on the labels and priority defined.
 In this case, we are using the `priority` label, which is being passed